iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 ## Automate the boring stuff with Continuous Integration (CI), Continuous Deployment (CD)

 I first learned about Travis-CI through venturing out into GitHub to checkout several open source projects.
 I've seen how they have continuous integration workflows set up test their code on overy commit, branch, and pull request.

 > That seemed so convenient so I went off to try it myself.
+>
+> It's a global community for everyone. 🌎🌈🌍🚀🌏
+>
-I've documented what I've learned below to help get you started!
-It's a community for everyone.
+> I've documented what I've learned below to help get you started!
-> 🌎🌈🌍🚀🌏

 ## Choosing a continuous integration service